EdisonLim17/Personal-Website-Backend/README.md

 ## 🚀 Features

-- Serverless visitor counter updated using AWS Lambda, which is invoked through a RESTful API endpoint exposed via API Gateway
+- Serverless visitor counter updated using an AWS Lambda function invoked through a RESTful API endpoint via API Gateway
 - Secure infrastructure provisioned via Terraform
-- Playwright tests ensures endpoint responds correctly and counter visitor stored in DynamoDB is updated accurately
+- Playwright tests ensures endpoint responds correctly and counter stored in DynamoDB is updated accurately
 - CI/CD pipeline auto-deploys changes to AWS on push to `main` if all tests pass

 ---